Where to eat in New York

 The view of the Manhattan skyline is something very special by day.
 Anyone who walked once over the Brooklyn Bridge and turned around 90 degrees knows what I'm talking about.

-I spent a couple of days alone in NYC and Brooklyn on 2017 and wanted to enjoy that view.
-In the middle of the party mile, almost directly on the banks of the East River, behind red brick bricks, hides the wonderfully stylish ambience of the Whyte Hotel and its rooftop "The Ides Bar".
+In 2017 I was alone in NYC and Brooklyn for a few days and wanted to enjoy this view.
+In the middle of the party mile, almost directly on the banks of the East River, behind red brick tiles, the wonderfully stylish ambience of the Whyte Hotel and its rooftop "The Ides Bar" is hidden.

 The outdoor area is spacious.
 Small seating and bar tables provide ample opportunities to make yourself comfortable.
 For me, the perfect place to have a drink on a balmy summer's night and enjoy a magnificent view of the Manhattan skyline.
 Every now and then you hear the horn of a Abendcruise ring, which gives the whole thing a pinch of adventure-freedom feeling.
 For that I was ready to grab something deeper into my pocket.